Lorbru/FiLM_for_visual_reasoning/README.md

 - Answers are a list of possible answers depending on the question : yes, no, red, ...

 The model training and architecture is implemented in Model folder.
-Running main for a little training about few datas.
+Running main will train a model on a little set of data.
 You can change parameters in config.txt.
 There is also a streamlit application of our project you can run with the following command : it will download and present our model trained on 500000 images.

 ```